 Current routine prenatal testing in the UK includes the first trimester combined screen and the second trimester maternal serum screen.
 These achieve a detection rate of between 80-90% for Down’s syndrome.
 Studies have shown that NIPT for cffDNA can be more specific and sensitive than current routine tests in high-risk women, possibly achieving detection rates as high as 99%.
 It also generates far fewer false positive results.

-cffDNA analysis can also be used to identify the blood group of a foetus.
+cffDNA analysis can also be used to identify the blood group of a fetus.
 This is used to help manage pregnancies where the mother has a particular Rhesus blood type called RhD-negative.

 It is important to keep in mind that NIPT is a screening test, not a diagnostic test.
 If there are abnormal findings in routine prenatal testing or NIPT then more invasive testing, such as chorionic villus sampling (CVS) between 10 and 15 weeks of pregnancy or an amniocentesis procedure between 15 and 20 weeks of , may be required to confirm the diagnosis.